Jerry Arvin, M.S.

 PED 350: Foundations and Techniques of Coaching

 Arvin has a long history of success at Point Loma beginning in 1994, when after just one season running the program he was named GSAC Women’s Cross Country Coach of the Year and NAIA Far West Region Women’s Coach of the Year.
-Following the 2002 GSAC meet, Arvin was named as Men’s Co-Coach of the Year and in 2005 he was selected as Women's Coach of the Year.
+Following the 2002 GSAC meet, Arvin was named as Men’s Co-Coach of the Year and in 2005 and 2009 he was selected as Women's Coach of the Year.

 During his tenure at Point Loma, Arvin has also led one of the most successful track and field teams on the West Coast.
 He was named GSAC Men's Coach of the Year in 1995, 1998 and 2002 and GSAC Women's Coach of the Year in track and field from 1997 to 2000 and again in 2004, 2005 and 2007.
 He was also selected as NAIA Far West Region Women's Coach of the Year in cross country in 1994, and was selected as one of seven NAIA Regional Coaches of the Year in women's track and field for 1999, 2004, 2005, 2007and 2008.